These guides are AI-generated educational summaries — not legal or medical advice.

 Saying the condition is 'all better' or 'resolved' without acknowledging residuals

-Why: Even after successful treatment, residual disabilities (scarring, anemia, hepatic changes, mucosal destruction, chronic fatigue, immune impairment) remain ratable.
+Even after successful treatment, residual disabilities (scarring, anemia, hepatic changes, mucosal destruction, chronic fatigue, immune impairment) remain ratable.
 Saying you are fully recovered closes the door on residual ratings.

-Do this instead: Distinguish between the infection being treated and any ongoing symptoms or functional limitations.
+Instead: Distinguish between the infection being treated and any ongoing symptoms or functional limitations.
 Say: 'The active infection was treated, but I continue to experience [specific residuals] that affect my daily life.'

 Impact: 0% vs. compensable ratings for residuals